danielabar/gradle-pluralsight/README.md

 Running `gradle tasks` displays a list of all the tasks that the java plugin has installed.

 Run `gradle build` to build the project.

+Gradle output will mark a task `UP-TO-DATE` if there's nothing to do.
+Re-running a build will only rebuild things that have changed.

+Gradle output goes to the `build` folder, example compiled classes, libs, jar files, etc.

+Simple example can be run `java -cp build/classes/main com.pluralsight.Hello`